 - Tap on iCloud.

-- Tap on the device whose backup you want to delete.
+Tap the device whose backup you want to delete.

 How to delete iCloud backups on your Mac

-- Launch System Preferences from the dock, your Finder, or by clicking the button on the top left of your screen.
+- Launch System Preferences from the dock, your Finder, or by clicking the Apple icon on the top left of your screen.

-- Click iCloud and sign in if prompted.
+- Click your Apple ID and sign in if prompted.

 Click Manage... in the bottom right corner of the window.